nicolocarpignoli/design-patterns-summary/README.md

 Used for having a single instance of a specific object in a software system

 * Use cases:
-  - Need of a single instance for coherence and avoid conflicts about behaviour and object state
+  - Need of a single instance for coherence and avoid conflicts in behaviour and in object state
-  - Need of a single/central object used by a large set of other instances (a Logger for example); in these cases it can avoid a significant dependecy injection effort
+  - Need of a single/central object used by a large set of other instances (a Logger for example); in those cases it can avoid a significant dependecy injection effort

 ### Bridge
 Decoupling an interface inheritance from implementation inheritance